 Answer: Yes.
-Quality Control (QC) procedures are vital to the PAO operations and work product.
-QC and accountability are essential responsibilities for every department, position, and process.
+Quality control (QC) procedures are vital to the PAO operations and work product.
+QC and accountability is an essential responsibility and element for every department, position, and process.
 The following is the PAO "Commitment to Quality" and is also noted in the Deputy Handbook as policy #110 (Figure 11.1):